aginev/acl/readme.md

-# Datagrid For Laravel 5
+# ACL For Laravel 5
 Package that easily converts collection of models to a datagrid table.

 ## Features